-The court explained that these factors were not intended to be applied as a formula, but rather to avoid overreliance on the stated purpose of the organization, if its activities reveal that most of its efforts are put toward electoral political activity.
+The Court explained that these factors were not intended to be applied as a formula, but rather to avoid overreliance on the stated purpose of the organization, if its activities reveal that most of its efforts are put toward electoral political activity.

-The PDC uses the primary purpose test, as established by the courts, for guidance on determining when an organization's activities require registration as a political committee under the FCPA.
-The test provides a meaningful tool to help ensure the public receives information that makes political spending a priority, while narrowing such requirements so that groups that only incidentally engage in such activity are not included.
-The PDC uses the factors provided by the court of appeals in the Evergreen Freedom Foundation case to help determine the proper threshold for disclosure that will satisfy the public's interest in the political activities of organizations engaged in the electoral process.
-When an organization's expenditure activity raises to the level of becoming a political committee, in some cases such designation may apply for a limited period of time, such as a year, election cycle, or other specified timeframe related to the spending activity of the organization.
+The PDC uses the primary purpose test, as established by the courts, for guidance on determining when an organization's activities require registration and reporting as a political committee under the FCPA.
+The test provides a meaningful tool to help the public receive information about election campaign spending, while narrowing such requirements so that groups that only incidentally engage in such activity are not included.
+The PDC uses the factors provided by the Court of Appeals in the Evergreen Freedom Foundation case to help determine the threshold for disclosure for the political campaign activities of organizations engaged in the electoral process.
+When an organization's expenditure activity rises to the level of becoming a political committee, in some cases such designation may apply for a limited period of time, such as a year, an election cycle, or other relevant timeframe that provides a measurement of the campaign spending activity of the organization in relation to its other priorities.

-In order to assist organizations in evaluating whether their election spending activities require registration as a political committee, the PDC recognizes that an organization using over 30 percent of its general treasury budget or resources on spending in election campaigns may provide an initial indication that election activity is a primary purpose of the organization.
-This does not mean that the 30 percent is a ridged threshold or a determining factor to qualify as a political committee, but that measurement will assist in applying the court of appeals factors.
-When an organization considers engaging in political spending activities, while maintaining its non-political activities, it should consider creating and registering a separate political committee to manage and report exclusively on the political activities in order to avoid required reporting on any non-political activities.
+In order to assist organizations in evaluating whether their election spending activities require registration as a political committee, the organization should assess whether it uses over 30 percent of its general treasury budget or resources on spending in election campaigns as an initial indication whether the election activity may be a primary purpose of the organization.
+Such an assessment should measure the actual contributions or expenditures made in an election campaign, but also may need to incorporate the administrative and operational resources used specifically to support such activities.
+This does not mean that the PDC considers that 30 percent is in any way the exclusive factor or threshold for meeting the primary purpose test, but rather it provides a guide to assist organizations when to consider the Court of Appeals factors.

+When an organization considers engaging in political contribution or expenditure activities, while maintaining its non-political activities, it should consider creating and registering a separate political committee to manage and report exclusively on the political campaign activities in order to avoid required reporting on non-campaign related activities.

-&lt;sup>1 The recent enactment of the DISCLOSE ACT (2018) requires registration and limited reporting for nonprofit organizations who make expenditures in political campaigns, but do not qualify as a political committee under the FCPA.
+2 The enactment of the DISCLOSE Act, SSB 5991 (2018) requires registration and limited reporting for nonprofit organizations who make expenditures in political campaigns, but do not qualify as a political committee under the FCPA.